-In the event that Dr. Blume-Jensen's employment terminates, other than during the Change of Control Period, by us without "cause" or by Dr. Blume-Jensen for "good reason" (as defined in the employment agreement), and subject to Dr. Blume-Jensen's execution of a separation agreement with a general release of claims in our favor, and standard terms relating to non-disparagement, confidentiality cooperation and the like (the "CEO Severance Conditions"), Dr. Blume-Jensen will receive (i) cash severance in the form of continuation of his base salary for a period of twelve months; (ii) a pro-rata portion of his target bonus for the year in which termination occurs; (iii) continuation of health benefits for a period of up to twelve months; and (iv) continued vesting of all outstanding time-based equity awards that would otherwise have vested had he remained employment for an additional twelve months after the separation date.
+In the event that Dr. Blume-Jensen's employment terminates, other than during the three months prior to, or within a twelve month period following, the consummation of a change of control, by us without "cause" or by Dr. Blume-Jensen for "good reason" (as defined in the employment agreement), and subject to Dr. Blume-Jensen's execution of a separation agreement with a general release of claims in our favor, and standard terms relating to non-disparagement, confidentiality, cooperation and the like (the "CEO Severance Conditions"), Dr. Blume-Jensen will receive (i) cash severance in the form of continuation of his base salary for a period of twelve months; (ii) a pro-rata portion of his target bonus for the year in which termination occurs; (iii) continuation of health benefits for a period of up to twelve months; and (iv) continued vesting of all outstanding time-based equity awards that would otherwise have vested had he remained employment for an additional twelve months after the separation date.